Abd al-Rahman of Morocco: Franco-Moroccan War (1844), and aftermath

+This prompted the eventual surrender of Abd el-Qadir to the French on the 20th of December 1847.

 Bombardment of Salé (1851)

 On 25 November 1851, French ships anchored off Rabat and Salé.
 Moroccan soldiers in those cities prepared to repel the French attack and armed themselves with artillery.
 At 10:00 a.m, the French fleet opened fire on the forts of Salé, while the Moroccans retaliated instantly with forty batteries of artillery weapons.
 An hour later, the batteries in Salé were destroyed, while the artillery in Rabat were damaged to the point where they became almost useless, however Moroccan reinforcements arrived.
 The damaged batteries were removed from the cities by Moroccan forces who continued to resist.
 By the end of the bombardment, the Moroccans had 18 to 22 men killed and 47 of them wounded, with many fortifications damaged.
 On the other hand, the French had losses of 4 killed and 18 wounded, as well as two of their battleships damaged.
 Both sides claimed victory, as the bombardment ended in a French military victory but also in a Moroccan political victory.